-The painted tie continued to be popular in the early 50s.
-The designs became more abstract, cubist, modern and artistic than the 40s designs.
+The painted tie continued to be popular in the early ’50s.
+The designs became more abstract, cubist, modern, and artistic than the ’40s designs.
 It was less about the hobby and more about a play on color, shape and stand-out designs.
-They are highly collectable now.
+They are highly collectible now.

 Wide ties gradually narrowed again by the mid ’50s to a “normal” width of about 3 and 1/8 inches.
-Bow ties too slimmed down and straightened out into the skinny ribbon tie.
-The conservative look was in with businessmen in grey flannel suits, oxford shirts, and a graduated striped tie.
+Bow ties, too, slimmed down and straightened out into the skinny ribbon tie.
+The conservative look was in with businessmen in grey flannel suits, Oxford shirts, and a graduated striped tie.
 Neutral ties with light patterns were also common.
-Young kids were wearing knit ties on college campuses, a trend last seen in the 20s.
-It wasn’t that pattern or color that was big news in the early 50s but material.
-Among traditional silk, wool men could now find the latest synthetic, Dracon knit, which offered a noticeable texture on solid colors.
-Other textured materials like corse silk and shantung were trending in the mid 50s in America.
+Young kids were wearing knit ties on college campuses, a trend last seen in the ’20s.
+It wasn’t the pattern or color that was big news in the early ’50s, but the material.
+Among traditional silk and wool, men could now find the latest synthetic Dracon knit, which offered a noticeable texture on solid colors.
+Other textured materials like coarse silk and shantung were trending in the mid ’50s in America.
 England saw silky fleece and angora mohair as a practical, no crush, the material in during winter.

-There was one short lived trend for Continental ties in the very late 50s to mid 60s.
+There was one short lived trend for Continental ties in the very late ’50s to mid ’60s.
 It was neither a necktie or bowtie but a wide ribbon of black satin or silk that crossed over at neck and held together by a pearl snap or pin.
-It was designed for formalwear but I have seen several 1950s photographs of men wearing them with business suits as well.
-Today they are popular with Western fashion and sometimes called crossover ties or Western bow tie.
-The V shaped version is usually called a Bulldogger tie.
-Both crossover and V shaped continental ties were seen in the Victorian era, among Western outlaws, or at least that’s how the movies feature them.
+It was designed for formalwear, but I have seen several 1950s photographs of men wearing them with business suits as well.
+Today, they are popular with Western fashion and sometimes called crossover ties or Western bow tie.
+The V-shaped version is usually called a Bulldogger tie.
+Both crossover and V shaped continental ties were seen in the Victorian era among Western outlaws — or at least that’s how the movies featured them.

 1960s Men’s Ties

 In 1964 the silk ascot returned in solid colors, figure prints, and mod patterns.
-They were worn tucked into unbutton shirts.
+They were worn tucked into unbuttoned shirts.
 The puffed ascot look was very chic and quite big for the time.
-That is until 1968 when the wide tie returned bigger than ever.
-Most ties were 3 and 3/4 inch but they could go up to 5 inches with big knots that need a wide cut collar such as the spread to accommodate them.
-It was called the Kipper tie, created by Michael Fish.
-It was huge and came in bold colors, small feminine prints, and psychedelic swirls.
+That is until 1968, when the wide tie returned bigger than ever.
+Most ties were 3 and 3/4 inch but they could go up to 5 inches with big knots that needed a wide-cut collar such as the spread to accommodate them.
+This enormously wide tie was called the Kipper tie, created by Michael Fish.
+The kipper tie was huge and came in bold colors, small feminine prints, and psychedelic swirls.
 It was meant to stand out and give the wearer true personality.
 The Kipper tie was literally the biggest thing to happen to men’s neckwear in decades.

 1970s-1980s Men’s Ties

-If you like crazy patterns as well, then the ’70s are you for.
+If you like crazy patterns, then ties of the ’70s are for you.
 Earth tones and plant life, large paisley and animal prints made of wool and polyester materials gave the ties a new texture.
-Once again ties expanded to about 4.5 inches wide but longer this time (some of those men’s pants were low riders).
-The inspiration was taken from 40s American ties but this time the patterns were rainbows, swirls, and clouds in pastel hues.
+Once again ties expanded to about 4.5 inches wide, but longer this time (some of those men’s pants were low riders).
+The inspiration was taken from ’40s American ties, but this time the patterns were rainbows, swirls, and clouds in pastel hues.

 One popular new tie in Europe was the neckerchief.
 A square silk scarf was tied around the neck and held in place with either a square knot or a tie ring with ends pointing to the sides.
 The hippies wore their neck scarves loose without a pin so as not to be confused with an actual necktie.

-The rise of the no tie was the trend for the 70s and would have continued so had not the conservative 80s brought the rebellious youth back to society and into business suits, power suits, again.
+The rise of the no-tie was the trend for the ’70s and would have continued had the conservative ’80s not brought the rebellious youth back to society and into business suits, and power suits, once again.